julzaza/wildwitchherbs/_posts/2025-12-09-herbs-shadow-work-garden.md

       "acceptedAnswer":
         "@type": "Answer"
         "text": "This post treats mugwort as folklore only.
 Avoid ingestion unless guided by qualified herbal professionals."

-# TL;DR
-A **shadow work garden** draws on Old European herbs used to confront fear, enter dream states, meet ancestors, and walk liminal paths.
-Key plants: **mugwort, wormwood, rue, yew, juniper, rosemary, black poplar, and sage**.
-Plant them along **boundaries, thresholds, crossroads of the garden**, or beside a seat used for meditation.

 ---

 Shadow work is not modern psychology dressed in witchcraft clothing.